logicplace/pm-dev-docs/hardware/cpu/README.md

 | 6   | I0 | Interrupt bit 0   |    |             |
 | 7   | I1 | Interrupt bit 1   |    |             |

-While the SC register can, in some cases, be treated as a general purpose 8-bit register, the exception register however is not directly accessible by any conventional means.
-It is also to be noted that the exception trapping needs to be "enabled" by some means we've not discovered yet.
+While the SC register can, in some cases, be accessed similar to a general purpose 8-bit register, the CC register can not directly accessed by any conventional means.
+The CC register flags are also not connected to anything on the PM and likely not exposed enough to even be used by hardware mods.

 Division by zero causes the physical system to hard lock, but it is available in Pokémon Channel's emulator.